-We designed a collection of sunglasses for Brazilian accessories company Chilli Beans.
+YACHT designed a collection of sunglasses for Brazilian accessories company Chilli Beans.
 The collection, called “Make Your Face Smile,” features eleven different unisex frames, including optical frames, in an entirely black and white palette, and includes dozens of hidden details: hidden third-eyes, smiley-faces built into the screws, and translucent temples which reveal the sunglasses’ armature.
-Refinery29 said the collection “reimagines past trends to suit the modern age,” and called them “just the ticket;” NYLON agreed that the “awesome prints, holograms, rainbow-tinted flip-ups, anchors, and cut-outs…could only have been imagined by the dance punk musicmakers.”
+Refinery29 said the collection “reimagines past trends to suit the modern age;” NYLON agreed that the “awesome” collection “could only have been imagined by the dance punk musicmakers.”
 The sunglasses are available online and in Chilli Beans stores worldwide.
 Read more at CoolHunting and MTV.

-For the release of our EP, “Where Does This Disco?”, we created a multimedia investigation into the history, nature, and future of the compact disc.
-The physical was an editioned CD art object including two discs: one, a unique “Mini-Max” containing the songs of the EP, and two, a clear unplayable disc sculpture engraved with YACHT’s entire musical catalogue, but without the reflective pane of foil which allows for playback.
-The intangible was the accompanying narrative, told through wheredoesthisdisco.today, an interactive microsite which scrolls through our creative process and larger themes at play—consumption, commerce, design, physical media, and the nature of a song.
+For the release of our EP, “Where Does This Disco?”, YACHT created a multimedia investigation into the history, nature, and future of the compact disc.
+The release included an editioned CD art object and an accompanying narrative, told through the interactive microsite wheredoesthisdisco.today.
+YACHT were speakers at the WIREDxDesign conference; our talk about “Where Does This Disco?” addressed consumption, commerce, design, physical media, and the nature of a song.
 WIRED Magazine called the project “music not as a thing in itself, but the beginning of a chain of experiences which has no edge.”
 Listen to YACHT’s interview with CBC Radio about “Where Does This Disco?” here.

-In addition to taking on half of everything YACHT-related, Claire has also maintained a robust career as a journalist specializing on where science and art collide.
-She has been a frequent contributor to ESPN’s Grantland, National Geographic’s ScienceBlogs, OMNI, and VICE’s Motherboard, the latter of which has now given her the very cool title of Futures Editor.
-View all Motherboard articles by Claire L. Evans.
+In addition to being half of YACHT, Claire has also maintained a robust career as a journalist specializing where science and art collide.
+She has been a contributor to Aeon Magazine, Grantland, uncube magazine, and Motherboard, of which she is Futures Editor.
+Visit Terraform, the science fiction imprint of Motherboard co-edited by Claire.

 YACHT & Claire L. Evans at Moogfest

-Moogfest was one of the first festivals to allow YACHT to represent the full spectrum of itself.
-In addition to the YACHT show, Claire presented a daytime panel called “Science Fiction & The Synthesized Sound,” bringing artists together to discuss the future of music.
-And who better to discuss science fiction, androids, utopias, and high-concept musical narratives with the Electric Lady, Janelle Monae, than Claire L. Evans?
-No one, that’s who.
-Watch the panel discussion with Janelle Monae on YouTube.
-Read an overview from The New York Times.
+Moogfest was one of the first U.S. festivals to allow YACHT to represent the full spectrum of itself.
+In addition to the YACHT show, Claire created a daytime program called “Science Fiction & The Synthesized Sound,” which brought artists together to discuss the future of music.
+Claire also interviewed and led a discussion with Janelle Monae.
+Read an overview on The New York Times.

 “Plastic Soul” Video Produced by JASH

-The video for “Plastic Soul,” directed by Whitmer Thomas and Clay Tatum and produced by the YouTube comedy channel JASH (Sarah Silverman, Reggie Watts, Michael Cera, Tim & Eric,) documents a three-day adventure in Gulf Shores, AL—the birthplace of the cheeseburger in paradise—captured on handheld cameras.
+The video for “Plastic Soul,” directed by Whitmer Thomas and Clay Tatum and produced by the YouTube comedy channel JASH, documents a three-day adventure in Gulf Shores, AL—the birthplace of the cheeseburger in paradise—captured on handheld cameras.
 Read more on Pitchfork.

 Jona & Claire Speak at Creative Mornings